The Gender Revolution on Greek Row

 Recently, some members of Greek organizations, including those at Vanderbilt, Duke, Emory, American University, Northwestern, and the University of North Carolina, have begun to revolt.
 According to Marcus, the trigger for the revolt was a recognition of racial inequality in the historically White Greek system, but the rhetoric of revolt includes misogyny as well.
 The current movement to reform or destroy the Greek system is a powerful lever.
 Campus administrators and leaders can use it to change formal rules and regulations, decrease racial bias in recruitment and other areas, and end the regulatory power asymmetries that have always existed between fraternities and sororities.
 Such policy changes could reduce the power of the “patriarchal bargain,” which requires women to maximize their well-being within the constraints of asymmetrical power relations with men.
 It is about time that universities take gender equality seriously.

-Hirsch, Jennifer and Shamus Khan.
+- Hirsch, Jennifer, Khan, Shamus.
 2020.
 Sexual Citizens: A Landmark Study of Sex, Power, and Assault on Campus.
 New York City: W. W. Norton & Company.
+Google Scholar

 Simone Ispa-Landa is an Associate Professor in the Sociology Department at Northwestern University.
 She studies race, gender, and class in education.